echo01409/Configuration_Extractors/README.md

 ## Scripts

 Scripts that are specific to a given RAT will be contained inside that RATs folder in this repo.
-The script outlined below are agnostic and can help you in analysing any RAT written in `.NET`.
+The script outlined below is agnostic and can help you in analysing any RAT written in `.NET`.

 ### Hex to Key script `hex-array2key.py` usage